 I called ahead of time and asked if the chef could make something special for Veggie Girl.
 I was informed that the restaurant offers a vegetarian appetizer and main, but there is no unique creation.
 I asked if the server could lie and tell her that it was made specifically for her.
 I got a giggle on the telephone, but when it came down to it, Veggie wasn’t lied to by Joel.
 Luckily, said she enjoyed every element of her meat free entree.

-For dessert, Bob and Loving Disapproval ordered the Cherry Jubilee.
+For dessert, Bob and G-Mah ordered the Cherry Jubilee.
 Joel also brought over a complimentary panna cotta.
 I was in a meatcoma at this point and I was too lazy to take a picture.

 Joel informed us that Caesar’s has worked with the same supplier for over four decades and as a result, they receive Alberta’s finest beef.
 I concur.
 Along with the master chef, the end product is beyond reproach.
 The smell, temperature, texture, and taste of the steaks is superb.